microsoft/pxt-skillmap-sample/README.md

 Test this by going to https://arcade.makecode.com/skillmap#github:https://github.com/microsoft/pxt-skillmap-sample/blob/main/skillmap.md

+## Forking

+If you fork this repo, be sure to change all URL references to https://github.com/microsoft/pxt-skillmap-sample to your forked repo's URL.
+Otherwise you won't see your changes.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a